Adele Green: Professional career

-In 1985, using a Neil Hamilton Fairley Postdoctoral Travelling Fellowship awarded by the Australian National Health and Medical Research Council (NHMRC), she travelled to the UK, where at the London School of Hygiene & Tropical Medicine she earned an MSc in Epidemiology.
-During this time she also served as a visiting Lecturer in Medicine at Harvard Medical School, Boston, USA.

-Green joined QIMR's Epidemiology and Population Health Unit in 1996 and was appointed a Senior Principal Research Fellow.
+In 1985, using a Neil Hamilton Fairley Postdoctoral Travelling Fellowship awarded by the Australian National Health and Medical Research Council (NHMRC), she travelled to the UK, where at the London School of Hygiene & Tropical Medicine she earned an MSc in epidemiology.
+During this time she also served as a visiting lecturer in medicine at Harvard Medical School, Boston, US.
+Green joined QIMR's Epidemiology and Population Health Unit in 1996 and was appointed a senior principal research fellow.
 She was the visiting medical research officer at the Wellcome Trust in London in 1997.
-From 2000 - 2011 Green acted as the deputy director to QIMR.
-During this time period she simultaneously operated in a variety of roles: in 2000 as the Head of Cancer and Population Studies Group in QIMR, in 2002 as a professor at both the University of Queensland and the Queensland University of Technology.
+From 2000 to 2011 Green acted as the deputy director to QIMR.
+During this time period she simultaneously operated in a variety of roles: in 2000 as the head of Cancer and Population Studies Group in QIMR, in 2002 as a professor at both the University of Queensland and the Queensland University of Technology.
 In 2005 she was appointed as an adjunct professor at Griffith University and in 2009 as a professor at the Institute of Inflammation and Repair, as well as at the University of Manchester.
 In 2010 she was appointed as the acting director of QIMR.
 In 2014 she served as a senior research scientist at the Cancer Research UK Manchester Institute at the University of Manchester.
 She is currently a senior scientist at QIMR, a position she has held since 2012.

 Green has served on many Australian research bodies, such as the Australian Cancer Research Foundation's Medical Research Advisory Committee, the National Public Health Partnership, and the National Health and Medical Research Council and was Chair of the NHMRC's Health Advisory Committee (2000-2005).
 Apart from Australian research bodies, she has also served on many committees at the International Agency for Research on Cancer (IARC) in Lyon, France.
 These have included: Chair of the Working Group on Artificial UV and Skin Cancer in 2005, member of the Working Group on Code of Good Practice for IARC Researchers (2006-2008), and member of the Working Party for the Monograph on Radiation and Cancer in 2009.
 Green also serves as a member of the International Commission on Non-Ionising Radiation Protection and its Epidemiology Standing Committee.

 Personal life

 In her 20s she was self-proclaimed "sun-worshipper".
 Green hikes as a hobby.
 She is a mother.